JoeBrewing/ChasingTheStone/README.md

 - [ ] Immune to ice ability logic
 - [ ] Feather weight ability logic
 - [x] Portal back to lobby
+- [x] Move all parts into Chapter 1 folder
+- [x] Modify scripts to use new Chapter 1 folder

 ## Chapter 2
 - [ ] Frozen Bridge obstacle with more frozen planks